almasen/n-digit-token/README.md

 ### Scripts

+- `npm test` to see interactive tests and coverage
-- `npm run lint` to run eslint
+- `npm run build` to compile JavaScript
-- `npm run extended-test` runs 1000 iterations of each test scenario
+- `npm run lint` to run linting

-### Dependencies
+## Dependencies

+`0 dependencies`

 This package is solely dependent on the built-in `nodeJS/Crypto` module.

-#### Browserify
+### Browserify

-You may have success running this module with [crypto-browserify](https://www.npmjs.com/package/crypto-browserify), but note that this is intended for server-side use.
+You may have success running this module with [crypto-browserify](https://www.npmjs.com/package/crypto-browserify), but note that this is intended for server-side use and therefore in-browser use is not natively supported.

 ## License